Fadil Vokrri

-Fadil Avdullah Vokrri (23 July 1960 – 9 June 2018) was a Kosovan football administrator and formerly Yugoslav player.
+Fadil Avdullah Vokrri (23 July 1960 – 9 June 2018) was a Kosovan football administrator and former Yugoslav professional football player.
+He served as president of the Football Federation of Kosovo from 16 February 2008 until his death in 2018.

+Vokrri played as a striker and began his youth career with his hometown club Llapi before establishing himself at Prishtina, where he made 172 league appearances and scored 55 goals between 1980 and 1986.
+He later played for Partizan, Nîmes, Fenerbahçe, Bourges, and Montluçon, accumulating 121 career goals in 363 club appearances.

+At international level, Vokrri represented the Yugoslavia national team, earning 12 caps and scoring 6 goals between 1984 and 1987.

-Arguably one of the greatest Kosovan footballers, he was the president of the Football Federation of Kosovo from 16 February 2008 until his death on 9 June 2018.
+After retiring as a player, he became a football administrator and was elected president of the Football Federation of Kosovo in 2008, a position he held until his passing on 9 June 2018 in Pristina.

 Early life

 Born in Podujevë, SFR Yugoslavia (modern Kosovo) to ethnic Albanian parents, Vokrri was known for his Diego Maradona-like approach with quick movement and strong shooting (where he established his strong shooting reputation at FC Prishtina).
 He won a number of international caps for the former Yugoslavia in the mid-1980s and was unlucky to not win more caps where he was one of Yugoslavia's favourite football talents.
 He played in a star-studded lineup that included Agim Cana, Edmond Rugova and Fadil Muriqi, as well as other Kosovan players who were part of the Golden Generation in the 1980s.
 Vokrri's FC Prishtina went on to beat Red Star Belgrade at the Red Star Stadium and record a historic away victory for the Kosovan team.